MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-integration-process.md

 #### Commit

-- Items in the workspace that were changed are listed in the *Changes* tab.
+- Items in the workspace that were changed are listed in the *Changes* section.
 When there's more than one changed item, you can select which items to commit to the Git branch.
 - If there were updates made to the Git branch, commits are disabled until you update your workspace.

 #### Update